tonytregcdw/ansiblegoldbuild/README.md

 # ansiblegoldbuild
-#Prep steps:

-# get WSL up and running on win10 with ubuntu.
+## get WSL up and running on win10 with ubuntu.

-# install the ansible module - this should also install pip, python3.
+## install the ansible module - this should also install pip, python3.
 sudo apt update
 sudo apt install ansible